gpoore/codebraid/README.md

 Markdown file.
 In the rare cases where "includes" and a table of contents are needed in Markdown documents, this can be accomplished by piping the output of `codebraid` through `pandoc`.

+## Additional non-Pandoc command-line options

+* `--live-output` — Show code output (stdout and stderr) live in the terminal during code execution.
+For Jupyter kernels, also show  errors and a summary of rich output.
+Output still appears in the document as normal.

+  Individual sessions can override this by setting `live_output=false` in the document.

 ## Caching